it-at-m/opensource.muenchen.de/usability-analysis.md

 This may require us to procure training and further education for our employees.

 The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not necessarily have to be [^DevOps_Handbook_stars].

+## DevOps

+For assessment, the last substantial contribution (not a documentation update) should be no older than _three months_, and the last release no older than _six months_.
+Are there currently open pull requests?
+What is the number of closed or merged pull requests?
+Is public Continuous Integration and Deployment (CI/CD) available?
+Are code, artifacts, releases, containers, etc. available in common repositories?
+Is the software available as runnable containers for Kubernetes or ideally [Openshift](./software/openshift.html)?

 [^DevOps_Handbook_stars]: _Sonatype 2019 Software Supply Chain Report_ aus The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations Gene Kim, Jez Humble, Patrick Debois, John Willis ISBN-10: 1950508404 S. 365